Louis Armstrong: Early life

-Armstrong is believed to have been born in New Orleans on August 4, 1901, but the date has been heavily debated.
+Armstrong is believed to have been born in New Orleans on August 4, 1901, but the accuracy of this date has been heavily debated.
 Armstrong himself often claimed he was born on July 4, 1900.
 His parents were Mary Estelle "Mayann" Albert and William Armstrong.
-Mary Albert was from Boutte, Louisiana and gave birth at home when she was about 16.
-Less than a year and a half later, they had a daughter, Beatrice "Mama Lucy" Armstrong (1903–1987), who Albert raised.
+Mary Albert was from Boutte, Louisiana, and gave birth at home when she was around age 16.
+Less than a year and a half later, they had a daughter, Beatrice "Mama Lucy" Armstrong (1903–1987), whom Albert raised.
 William Armstrong abandoned the family shortly after that.
 Louis Armstrong was raised by his grandmother until the age of five, when he was returned to his mother.
-Armstrong spent his youth in poverty in a rough neighborhood known as The Battlefield, on the southern section of Rampart Street.
+Armstrong spent his youth in poverty in a rough neighborhood known as the Battlefield, on the southern section of Rampart Street.
 At the age of six, Armstrong started attending the Fisk School for Boys, a school that accepted black children in the racially segregated school system of New Orleans.

 Armstrong lived with his mother and sister during this time and worked for the Karnoffskys, a family of Lithuanian Jews, at their home.
 Armstrong helped their sons Morris and Alex collect "rags and bones" and deliver coal.
 In 1969, while recovering from heart and kidney problems at Beth Israel Hospital in New York City, Armstrong wrote a memoir called Louis Armstrong + the Jewish Family in New Orleans, LA., the Year of 1907, describing his time working for the Karnoffsky family.

-Armstrong writes about singing "Russian Lullaby" with the Karnoffsky family when their baby son David was put to bed and credits the family with teaching him to sing "from the heart."
+Armstrong writes about singing "Russian Lullaby" with the Karnoffsky family when their baby son David was put to bed and credits the family with teaching him to sing "from the heart".
 Curiously, Armstrong quotes lyrics for it that appear to be the same as the "Russian Lullaby", copyrighted by Irving Berlin in 1927, about 20 years after Armstrong remembered singing it as a child.
 Gary Zucker, Armstrong's doctor at Beth Israel hospital in 1969, shared Berlin's song lyrics with him, and Armstrong quoted them in the memoir.
 This inaccuracy may be because he wrote the memoir over 60 years after the events described.
 Regardless, the Karnoffskys treated Armstrong exceptionally well.
 Knowing he lived without a father, they fed and nurtured Armstrong.